groovyxw/Cloud-Computing/Apache Kafka + Spark Streaming + PySpark/ReadMe.md

   Steps to produce and consume events using Kafka-Python.

-### Installing Spark which is availabe at https://spark.apache.org/downloads.html
+### Part One: Installing Spark which is availabe at https://spark.apache.org/downloads.html
   #### download the package and unpack it
   $ wget https://dlcdn.apache.org/spark/spark-3.3.1/spark-3.3.1-bin-hadoop3.tgz